 Qualify Now For FHA Loan With No Lender Overlays

-If you meet the minimum FHA Lending Guidelines but were told by a bank or mortgage lender that you do not qualify for a FHA Loan due to their mortgage lender overlays, contact Gustan Cho Associates at 262-716-8151 or email us at firstname.lastname@example.org.We do not have any mortgage lender overlays and just go off DU FINDINGS .
+Borrowers who meet the minimum FHA Lending Guidelines but were told by a bank or mortgage lender they do not qualify for an FHA Loan due to their overlays, please contact us at Gustan Cho Associatesat 262-716-8151 or text us for faster response.
+Or email us at firstname.lastname@example.org.We do not have any mortgage lender overlays and just go off DU FINDINGS .